 9.1 Task Management (pushing through)

 The leader is completely focused on task-orientation.
-As the production is the leader’s focal point of attention, he forgets and neglects the wellbeing of the employees.
+As the production is the leader’s focal point of attention, he forgets and neglects the well being of the employees.
 This leader is authoritative and he exerts disciplinary pressure.
 The leader requires the utmost of the employees and imposes sanctions when they fail to meet the requirements.
-Blake and Mouton indicate that there are situations in which this style of leadership is necessary.
+Robert.
+R. Blake and Jane Mouton indicate that there are situations in which this style of leadership is necessary.
 For instance when unpopular measures are taken like cutbacks or reorganization.
 The leader should not be afraid to show his human side from time to time, however.